 Winter Windshield Washer Fluid: Switch to a Winter Windshield Washer Fluid of at least -34°F in October.
 The Super Market Blue brand of -20°F fluid will often frost up on your front window when the windchill temperature drops.
 Summer Bug Wash will freeze overnight into a solid brick of ice, and do damage to your washer tank, hoses and pump.

-Battery: If your battery is more than 5 years old, it’s time to replace it before it dies.
+Battery: If your battery is more than 4 years old, it’s time to replace it before it dies.
+Typical car battery life is only 3 – 5 Years.
 Purchase a Car Battery with High Cold Cranking Amps.
 Hot weather is harder on a battery than cold weather, but more battery failures happen in cold weather.

 Winter Engine Oil: Change your engine oil to a 0W viscosity motor oil, such as Mobil1 0W20 or 0W30 Synthetic Motor Oil.
 Check your owners manual for the recommended winter oil viscosity for your vehicle.
 Mobil1 Synthetic Motor Oil is good to around -50°F.